divyap3009/Mern-chat-app/README.md

 This repository contains a full-stack MERN (MongoDB, Express.js, React.js, Node.js) Chat application.
 Built with modern web development technologies, this application provides a real-time chat experience for users to communicate with each other.

+### Deployment:

+The application is deployed and accessible at https://talk-a-tive-7fgq.onrender.com/

 ### Features:

 - **Real-time Communication:** Instant messaging functionality allows users to exchange messages in real-time.